rsasaki0109/lidarslam_ros2/README.md

 graphslam_ros2
 ====
 this is a ros2 slam package of the frontend using gicp/ndt scan matching and the backend using graph-based slam.
+## requirement to build
+You need install g2o.
 ## io
 - input
 /initial_pose  (geometry_msgs/PoseStamed)